-Unless reasonably unable to do so, tournaments shall use web filtering technology to restrict access to internet gambling sites in all areas where tournament provided internet access is provided.
+Tournaments are recommended to use web filtering technology to restrict access to internet gambling sites in all areas where tournament provided access is provided.

 Receipt by any person of guest passes/credentials or any other benefits or special accommodations are expressly subject to the "Limits to On-Site Access" set forth in the Rulebook.